-Undergraduate students enrolled at PSU may desire to repeat certain courses due to a need to increase their grade point average (GPA) in order to graduate or be accepted into a major which requires a minimum GPA.
-Federal guidance allows students to use Federal aid to repeat previously failed coursework; however, the hours of any failed course must still be counted in Satisfactory Academic Progress calculations.
-The repeated course will count as part of a student’s enrollment status for the payment period they are repeating.
+Federal guidance allows students to use Federal aid to repeat previously failed coursework; however, the credit hours of any failed course will be counted in Satisfactory Academic Progress calculations.
+The repeated course will also count as part of a student’s enrollment status for the payment period they are repeating.

 Repeating a PASSED Course:

-If an undergraduate student is repeating a previously PASSED course to increase their GPA, federal guidance allows student to repeat and receive aid ONE-TIME when repeating the passed course.
-All hours of any courses attempted must still count in SAP calculations.
+If an undergraduate student is repeating a previously PASSED course, federal guidance allows student to repeat and receive aid ONE-TIME.
+All hours of any courses attempted will count in all Satisfactory Academic Progress calculations.
 PSU academic guidelines will count the last repeated course for GPA purposes.
 Therefore, if a student earned a letter grade of “D” and then repeated this course and received an “F”, the “F” would replace the previously earned “D” for purposes of determining a student’s new GPA.